-Years ago, I was on a trip to Dallas to meet with a Woman named Freda, and I found myself in the right place at the right time for her to introduce me to a small, unassuming man from Britain, who Freda told me was a prophet.
+Years ago, I was on a trip to Dallas to meet with a woman named Freda Lindsey, and I found myself in the right place at the right time for her to introduce me to a small, unassuming man from Britain, who Freda told me was a prophet.

 Her late husband was a well-known Evangelist and Preacher in the 1940’s.
 By the time I met Freda, she had helped build over 6000 churches of various denominations around the globe and founded 3 Bible colleges, one of them in Dallas.

 A day or two later, I had lunch with Freda.
-As hard as I tired; I couldn’t resist questioning the “Prophet’s” qualifications.
-Freda quickly educated me to the fact prophesy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.
+As hard as I tried; I couldn’t resist questioning the “Prophet’s” qualifications.
+Freda quickly educated me to the fact prophecy is a complicated gift not limited to the foretelling of future events or calling down fire like Elijah did.